-- Physiatrist A medical doctor who specializes in rehabilitation - Physical therapist A healthcare provider who specializes in maximizing a stroke survivor's mobility and independence to improve major motor and sensory impairments, such as walking, balance and coordination - Occupational therapist A therapist who focuses on helping stroke survivors rebuild skills for daily living activities, such as driving, bathing, toileting, and dressing - Rehabilitation nurse A nurse who coordinates the medical support needs of stroke survivors throughout the rehabilitation process - Speech therapist A specialist who helps to restore speech and language skills and treats cognitive impairments as well as language and swallowing disorders - Recreational therapist A therapist who helps to modify activities that the survivor enjoyed before the stroke or introduces new ones - Psychiatrists or psychologists Specialists who help stroke survivors adjust to the emotional challenges and new circumstances of their lives
+- Physiatrist A medical doctor who specializes in rehabilitation - Physical therapist A health care provider who specializes in maximizing a stroke survivor's mobility and independence to improve major motor and sensory impairments, such as walking, balance and coordination - Occupational therapist A therapist who focuses on helping stroke survivors rebuild skills for daily living activities, such as driving, bathing, toileting and dressing - Rehabilitation nurse A nurse who coordinates the medical support needs of stroke survivors throughout the rehabilitation process - Speech therapist A specialist who helps to restore speech and language skills and treats cognitive impairments as well as language and swallowing disorders - Recreational therapist A therapist who helps to modify activities that the survivor enjoyed before the stroke or introduces new ones - Psychiatrists or psychologists Specialists who help stroke survivors adjust to the emotional challenges and new circumstances of their lives

-Vocational rehabilitation counselor -

-A specialist who evaluates work-related abilities of people with disabilities.
-They can help stroke survivors make the most of their skills to return to work

-Pelvic rehab - A therapist who specializes in rehabilitative techniques treating conditions of the pelvic floor by using manual therapy techniques and computerized biofeedback with tailored home programs
+- Vocational rehabilitation counselor A specialist who evaluates work-related abilities of people with disabilities.
+They can - abilities of people with disabilities.
+They can help stroke survivors make the most of their skills to return to work - Pelvic rehab A therapist who specializes in rehabilitative techniques treating conditions of the pelvic floor by using manual therapy techniques and computerized biofeedback with tailored home programs